-A student who was found guilty by any tribunal discussed above, may appeal against the verdict or the sentence or both to the tribunal one level above the tribunal which passed the sentence.
-Thus, appeals against a verdict of a first level tribunal shall be heard by the Student Disciplinary Tribunal and appeals against a verdict of the Student Disciplinary Tribunal and/or the House Committee Tribunal will be heard by the Vice Chancellor's Tribunal.
+A student, who is found guilty by any tribunal discussed above, may appeal against the verdict or the sentence.
+Appeals against a verdict of a first level tribunal shall be heard by the Executive Dean/Dean of Students.
+Appeals against a verdict of the Student Disciplinary Tribunal will be heard by the Appeals Tribunal.
+There are no further internal appeals processes against decisions passed by the Appeals Tribunal.